KosinskiLab/AlphaPulldown/README.md

 pip install -q "jax[cuda]>=0.3.8,<0.4" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

-**Optionally**, install [HMMER](http://hmmer.org/documentation.html), [HH-suite](https://github.com/soedinglab/hh-suite) from conda
+**Optionally**, if you do not have these software yet on your system, install [HMMER](http://hmmer.org/documentation.html), [HH-suite](https://github.com/soedinglab/hh-suite) from conda
 ```bash
 source activate AlphaPulldown
 conda install -c bioconda hmmer hhsuite
 ```
-This usually works, but on some compute systems users may wish to use other versions or optimized builds of HMMER and HH-suite.
+This usually works, but on some compute systems users may wish to use other versions or optimized builds of already installed HMMER and HH-suite.

 ### Option 2 : singularity
 For users who don't want to install [HMMER](http://hmmer.org/documentation.html), [HH-suite](https://github.com/soedinglab/hh-suite), and Kalign themselves, the programme can also be run via singularity.
 Simply download AlphaPulldown singularity image from [here](https://oc.embl.de/index.php/s/KR8d4m8ASN9p3gs)